 if you're doing it with a cloud provider.
 So keep that in mind.

 And don't underestimate change over time.
-Applications are
+Applications are notorious for

 being rolled out with the assumption of, "Oh, ten people will be using